Discover 5 Marvels in Milan: Italy’s Unforgettable Attractions

 Teatro Alla Scala

-Was founded in 1778 under the patronage of Empress Maria Theresa of Austria to replace the Royal Ducal Theater.
-Which had been burned down two years earlier.
-It got its name from the church of Santa Maria alla Scala, to make way for the new theater.
+It was founded in 1778 under the patronage of Empress Maria Theresa of Austria to replace the Royal Ducal Theater, which had been burned down two years earlier.
+It got its name from the Santa Maria Ala Scala church to make way for the new theater.

-Today the theater seats 1,987 spectators and its repertoire is varied, including a large number of unknown works that are offset by a limited number of popular favorites.
-For those who enjoy opera history, visit the Museo teatrale alla Scala, complete with original handwritten scores and manuscripts.
+Today, the theater seats 1,987 spectators, and its repertoire is varied, including many unknown works offset by a limited number of popular favorites.
+For those who enjoy opera history, visit the Museo Teatrale Alla Scala, complete with original handwritten scores and manuscripts.